Sometimes the burden of life, and of our own heavy emotions makes us want to push people away.

 This is the honest work of any woman who has anxious attachment, and who grew up in a family where closeness wasn’t a thing.

 I’ve said before, that I don’t even remember seeing my parents hug each other.
-And if ever I did see it, it looked more like the rigid embrace of two awkward humans than anything else.
+And if ever I did see it, it looked more like the rigid embrace of two actual skeletons than anything else.

 Thank goodness I’ve recognised this pattern over the years and have been able to salvage my authentic desire for intimacy.